 The Auscover facility of the Australian Terrestrial Ecosystem Research Network (TERN)

 The Remote Sensing Centre is collaborating with government and research agencies across Australia, as part of Auscover to generate consistent satellite imagery suitable for time-series analysis and derived products.
-For example, DERM and UQ are currently leading the development of foliage projective cover (FPC) and ground cover ‘demonstration datasets’ for Australia based on Landsat imagery.
+For example, we are currently leading, together with the University of Queensland, the development of foliage projective cover (FPC) and ground cover ‘demonstration datasets’ for Australia based on Landsat imagery.
 These datasets have been calibrated and validated extensively in Queensland and NSW.